Advertiser Disclosure

 SkyTeam has 2 levels for its alliance-wide benefits: Elite and Elite Plus.
 Platinum Medallions fall into the Elite Plus category, which includes the following benefits:

-• On sold-out flights, you can get a full fare economy class seat at least 24 hours prior to departure
+• On sold-out flights, you can get a full-fare economy class seat at least 24 hours prior to departure

 • Your baggage will be tagged with a priority tag and should come out on the carousel first

-• You can check extra bags at no charge depending on the airline
+• You can check extra bags at no charge, depending on the airline

 These benefits are quite valuable, but keep in mind the same perks can also be earned at the Gold Medallion level.
-Probably the most valuable of the SkyTeam Elite Plus perks is the ability to access all partner lounges no matter the class of service you’re flying, which makes flying even the most long-haul of flights tolerable.
+Probably the most valuable of the SkyTeam Elite Plus perks is the ability to access all partner lounges no matter the class of service you’re flying, which makes flying even the longest of flights tolerable.

-Bottom Line: The biggest benefit of SkyTeam Elite Plus is lounge access on all international itineraries.
+The biggest benefit of SkyTeam Elite Plus is lounge access on all international itineraries.

 Hertz Status ($200)